lemusthelroy/jest-by-example/README.md

 ### Running tests - `yarn test`

-Launches the test runner in the non-interactive mode.\
+Launches the test runner in the non-interactive mode.
+These options are specififed in the package.json of the project.

 ### Planets page